Puduḫepa: Reign

 From the royal palace in the newly rebuilt capital city of Hattusa, Puduḫepa used her sons and daughters to ensure Hittite ascendancy and to cement alliances.
 This was a role that had never been performed by a Hittite queen before.

 She played an important role in diplomacy with Ancient Egypt.
 Extensive correspondence bearing Puduḫepa's seal survives, communicating several times with the king of Egypt Ramesses II as he signed a peace treaty with Hattusili, in which Hattusili agrees that two of his daughters should go to Egypt to marry Ramesses.

-A diplomatic marriage between King Kadashman-Enlil II of Babylonia may have been in the offing with Puduḫepa matchmaking Kadashman-Enlil’s betrothal to one of her daughters.
+A diplomatic marriage between King Kadashman-Enlil II of Babylonia may have been in the offing with Puduḫepa matchmaking Kadashman-Enlil's betrothal to one of her daughters.

 A princess of Babylon was married into the Hittite royal family.
 This would have been a daughter or sister of King Kudur-Enlil and the news elicited contempt from Ramesses II, who apparently no longer regarded Babylon as politically significant.
 Puduḫepa replied in a letter, ‘If you say "The king of Babylon is not a Great King," then you do not know the status of Babylon.’

-After the death of Hattusili, the role of Puduḫepa expanded under the reign of her son Tudhaliya IV, under the title of goddess-queen.
+After the death of Hattusili, the role of Puduḫepa expanded at least during the early reign of her son Tudhaliya IV, under the title of goddess-queen.
 She was involved in judicial matters to the point of intervening in legal cases.
 She was also a priestess who worked on organising and rationalising Hittite religion.

-Her daughters were Queen Maathorneferure of Egypt and Princess Kiluš-Ḫepa.
+Her daughters were Queen Maathorneferure of Egypt and Princess Kiluš-Ḫepa, who was also the queen of Isuwa, a Hittite vassal state.

+Later Years

+During her son’s reign, Puduḫepa still held an important position, at least in the early period.
+However, during this time she experienced a political coup that ultimately led to her being expelled from the palace by her daughter-in-law.
+Some scholars, however, suggest that she may have later been reinstated to her original position and possibly retained her influence, since the Babylonian wife of Tudhaliya IV ultimately seems not to have achieved the power she sought.
+To date, none of the seals of Tudhaliya IV make any mention of his wife.
+It is also possible, however, that she was discarded once she had served her purpose.
+Puduḫepa may have lived to the ripe old age of ninety, though it is also possible that she did not survive beyond seventy-five or eighty.